sulami/matcha/README.md

   `$MATCHA_OUTPUT/bin` in a directory that gets added to `$PATH`, but we will want to produce other artifacts such as man pages, config files, etc.
 - License-aware SBOMs, and dependency trees.
+- Reuse already built packages in different workspaces.
+Right now we build them individually for each workspace, which is less of a foot-gun, but also a bit wasteful.
+On the bright side, this also doesn't need a Nix-like GC mechanism.